-Initially, and based in the experience from Peru and Ecuador, we separated the fisheries into a dorado fishery, and another fishery that targets primarily tunas, sharks, and billfishes.
+Initially, and on the basis of the experience in Peru and Ecuador, the fisheries were separated into a dorado fishery and a fishery that targets primarily tunas, billfishes, and sharks.
 Based on this, the observer trips were assigned to one of those classes.
-However, the fisheries from Central America show other characteristics.
-There are mixed trips, targeting for instance tunas in some sets, and dorado in others, with exactly the same gear.
+However, the fisheries in Central America show different characteristics: there are mixed trips, targeting for instance tunas in some sets and dorado in others, with exactly the same gear.
 A total of 391 fishing trips, yielding data for 916,191 hooks, have been observed since the beginning of the program for all participating countries.